Call us at 1-618-985-8322

 For emergencies, Shawnee Alliance can be reached 24 hours a day, 7 days a week.

 Shawnee Alliance provides services throughout 18 counties of Illinois.

 Anna, Fairfield, Golconda, Harrisburg, Metropolis, Murphysboro, and West Frankfort

 Since 1983 Shawnee Health Service, through the Shawnee Alliance for Older Adults program, has served persons over the age of sixty (60) and their caregivers.
 Program goals include providing access to services which enable older adults to maximize their independence and remain in the community, advocating for the rights of older adults and their quality of life in the community and in nursing homes, and protecting older adults from abuse, neglect, and exploitation.

 Programs Offered through the Community Services Unit

 Comprehensive Care Coordination

-Shawnee Alliance Care Managers work closely with older adults and their caregivers to provide information on services and programs in each of these areas, develop plans to assist with identified needs, coordinate access and referrals to services, and monitor to adjust plans when needed.
-The Care Manager can provide access to in-home care programs, adult day services, home delivered meals, financial aid programs, transportation programs, home modification, assistive technology, medication assistance programs, Medicare Part D applications, and many other resources available to assist older adults.
+Shawnee Alliance Care Coordinators work closely with older adults and their caregivers to provide information on services and programs in each of these areas, develop plans to assist with identified needs, coordinate access and referrals to services, and monitor to adjust plans when needed.
+The Care Coordinator can provide access to in-home care programs, adult day services, home delivered meals, financial aid programs, transportation programs, home modification, assistive technology, medication assistance programs, Medicare Part D applications, and many other resources available to assist older adults.
 Evaluations are performed in the privacy of the client’s home and there is no charge to the client or their caregiver.
 Participation is voluntary and activities are at the direction of the client and their caregiver.
-Care Managers may also assist older adults in transitioning back to their home from a nursing home or from a hospital.
+Care Coordinators may also assist older adults in transitioning back to their home from a nursing home or from a hospital.